sta-szek/pojo-tester/src/book/comparison/README.md

 ```

 ## Kind of tests {#kind-of-tests}
 Each library provides different testing features.
-Here is comparison.
+Here is the comparison.

 ### Features comparision